yousaf2018/EthoGrid/README.md

 This application was developed in the **[Laboratory of Professor Chung-Der Hsiao](https://cdhsiao.weebly.com/pi-cv.html)** in collaboration with **Chung Yuan Christian University**.

+Special credit and sincere gratitude are extended to **Professor Hsiao**, who shared his extensive research experience in biology and multiple domains, providing invaluable guidance and supervision throughout the development of this application.

 <p align="center">
   <a href="https://www.cycu.edu.tw/">
     <img src="https://raw.githubusercontent.com/yousaf2018/EthoGrid/main/images/cycu.jpg" alt="Chung Yuan Christian University Logo" width="250">